 While the English Dub versus Sub wars of the show are currently minor, there are those who hates the Dub for its heavy editing and those who enjoys the Dub for fun.

-Fans are split on whether to refer the characters with their original Japanese names or their dub names.
+Because of the divisive dub, fans are split on whether to refer the characters with their original Japanese names or their dub names.
 Those who watched the anime prefer the former while those who are more familiar with the games outside Japan usually prefer the latter, as long that the dub names are from the games themselves.

 Among the two that focused on Cross Fusion (Axess and Stream), there's huge debate on which is better between them: those who hate Stream point to its pointless filler and overuse of cross fusion along with focusing a little too much on shipping while those who hate Axess point to it being gratuitously Darker and Edgier and its own filler.
 Hype Backlash didn't help.